Azure/azureml-examples/sdk/python/foundation-models/system/docs/component_docs/image_finetune/transformers_finetune_component.md

 19. _learning_rate_scheduler_ (string, optional)

     The learning rate scheduler to use.
-The default value is warmup_linear.
     It could be one of [`warmup_linear`, `warmup_cosine`, `warmup_cosine_with_restarts`, `warmup_polynomial`,
     `constant`, `warmup_constant`]